Dataset Summarization by K Principal Concepts: K Principal Concept Identification

-Our goal is to cluster images in a semantically meaningful way.
-We are given $N_I$ images, which are mapped into feature vectors $\{v_1 .. v_{N_I}\}, v_i \in \mathbb{R}^d$.
-We further assume a list of $N_W$ nouns, such that every noun is mapped into a vector embedding $\{u_1 .. u_{N_W}\}, u_i \in \mathbb{R}^d$.
-The list of all noun embeddings is denoted as ${\mathcal{W}}$.
-The images and nouns are assumed to be embedded in the same feature space, in the sense that for each image, its nearest noun in feature space provides a good description of the content of the image.
-We aim to divide the images into $K$ clusters $\{S_1 ..
+Our goal is to discover the $K$ concepts from the concept-bank that best describe the variation in the image dataset.
+We are given $N_I$ images, which are mapped into feature vectors $\{v_1 \ldots v_{N_I}\}, v_i \in \mathbb{R}^d$.
+A concept-bank consisting of $N_W$ concepts describing possible image groupings is provided by the process explained in Sec.\ref{sec:word_list}.
+Every concept is mapped into a vector embedding $\{u_1 \ldots u_{N_W}\}, u_i \in \mathbb{R}^d$, the set of all concept embeddings is denoted as ${\mathcal{W}}$.
+We aim to select $K$ principal concepts that best describe the variation in the data.
+We denote the principal concepts by a corresponding set of vectors $\{p_1 .. p_K\}, p_k \in {\mathcal{W}}$.
+Each image is assigned to its nearest principal concept, resulting in $K$ image groups $\{S_1 ..
 S_K\}$.
-Each cluster should consist of semantically similar images.
-We denote the cluster centers by a set of vectors $\{c_1 .. c_K\}, c_k \in \mathbb{R}^d$.
+Therefore, each group consists of conceptually homogeneous images.